Bruiser (bull): Bruiser's stats

-In his three-year career to date, Bruiser is 18–5 and has a 45.14 point bull score average.
-His average ride score is 91.25 points.
-Page says Bruiser is consistent into the gate to the left.
-He will not fake a rider out.
+In his three-year career to date, Bruiser was 18–5 and has a 45.14 point bull score average.
+His average ride score was 91.25 points.
+Page said Bruiser was consistent into the gate to the left.
+He would not fake a rider out.
 The riders "know his pattern and what he is going to do.
-He isn’t going to change it up".
+He isn't going to change it up".

 2016 PRCA National Finals Rodeo

 Page spent June trying to get Bruiser to enough PRCA rodeos to qualify for the NFR in December this year.
 In July, Bruiser bucked off Jeff Bertus in 3.8 seconds for a 46-point score, and he bucked off Garrett Vig for a 45-point score in 2.1 seconds at a rodeo in Belle Fourche, South Dakota.
-Page believes Bruiser bucking in the rodeos is all that is needed for the riders to decide to vote him in for the PRCA Bucking Bull of the Year or not, and that there is not much he can say to sway them.
+Page believed Bruiser bucking in the rodeos was all that was needed for the riders to decide to vote him in for the PRCA Bull of the Year or not, and that there was not much he could say to sway them.

-This is the second year Bruiser and Long John have qualified and competed at the NFR.
+This was the second year Bruiser and Long John had qualified and competed at the NFR.
 The bulls and their owners arrived in Thanksgiving to start preparing.
-Page mentioned that the NFR has a new bull riding director, who is more accepting of bulls of Page's calibre.
+Page mentioned that the NFR had a new bull riding director, who was more accepting of bulls of Page's calibre.

 Bruiser first bucked in Round 3 and bucked off Jeff Askey in 4.00 seconds for a bull score of 46.50 points.
 On December 9, in Round 9 of the NFR, Brennon Eldred, won the round by riding Bruiser with a very high score of 94.5 points.
 "It's something I knew was possible with the bull I had tonight, because he is a champion bucking bull (the top bucking bull of the 2015 WNFR)", Eldred said.
 "That's the greatest bucking bull in the world.
 I was happier than a gopher in fresh dirt when I drew him".
 His ride on Bruiser tied for the 7th highest score at the NFR.
 It also tied for the highest at the Thomas & Mack Center since J.W.
 Harris' 94.5 ride back in 2010.